DataDog/documentation/content/guides/dogstatsd.md

 #### Gauges

-Gauges measure the ebb and flow of a particular metric value over time, like the number of active users on a website:
+Gauges track the ebb and flow of a particular metric value over time, like the number of active users on a website:

 <%= python <<EOF
 from datadog import statsd